Fluoroscopy: Surgical fluoroscopy

 Fluoroscopy is used in various types of surgical procedure, such as orthopaedic surgery and podiatric surgery.

 In both of those, it is used to guide fracture reduction and in use in certain procedures that have extensive hardware.
 Specifically, once the fracture is realigned, a surgeon will (with the assistance of their surgical technologist) drill a guide pin into the bone tissue and use fluoroscopy to insure proper angle of the pin - then a cannulated drill bit is inserted over the pin to prepare a ‘hole’ for a bone screw.
 If the surgeon prefers a different angle, they simply reverse the pin and redrill.
 Fluoroscopy will be use for each screw placed -which has greatly improved proper fracture heal due to more accurate reduction.

 Urology

 In urology, fluoroscopy is used in retrograde pyelography and micturating cystourethrography to detect various abnormalities related to the urinary system.

 Fluoroscopy is used to confirm needle and guide wire location when placing a nephrostomy.
 It is also increasingly employed during percutaneous nephrolithotomy, where low-dose pulsed fluoroscopy techniques have been shown to significantly reduce radiation exposure for both patients and surgical staff without compromising procedural outcomes.

 Cardiology

-In cardiology, fluoroscopy is used for diagnostic angiography, percutaneous coronary interventions, (pacemakers, implantable cardioverter defibrillators, and cardiac resynchronization devices).
+In cardiology, fluoroscopy is used for diagnostic angiography, percutaneous coronary interventions, and device implantation (pacemakers, implantable cardioverter-defibrillators, and cardiac resynchronization devices).